elsni/linux_stuff/README.md

 - console prompt "borrowed" from Kali Linux
 - Midnight Commander (mc) configuration
 - nano editor configuration
+- colourful greeting message with neofetch figlet and lolcat

-configuration files for my personal taste.
+These are configuration files for my personal taste.

 Unless otherwise stated, the config files should work in any linux distro.

-Make sure you have nano, mc and neofetch installed.
+The install script installs all dependencies for you, use it like

+    sudo ./install.sh